sumnerevans/sumnerevans.com/content/new-england-trip/new-york-day-1.md

 through New York, Battery Park station was destroyed and they have only been able to rebuild some of the train.

-I’ve decided that I like the London Tube better because it is much better marked as to where to go for certain locations.
+I've decided that I like the London Tube better because it is much better marked as to where to go for certain locations.
 In London, most of the subway exits were marked with a few landmarks that cold be accessed from that exit.
 Not so with the New York Subway.
 We got very